wzulfikar/eloquent-simple-ledger/readme.md

 `balance` in `account_ledgers` records new balance after every transaction.

-*Example Debit* : if balance of last row is 50 and current row's debit is 10, then the balance of current row will be 50 + 10 = 60.
+*Example Debit* :
+if balance of last row is 50 and current row's debit is 10, then the balance of current row will be 50 + 10 = 60.

-*Example Credit* : if balance of last row is 60 and current row's credit is 20, then the balance of current row will be 60 + -(20) = 40.
+*Example Credit* :
+if balance of last row is 60 and current row's credit is 20, then the balance of current row will be 60 + -(20) = 40.

 Since balance of every transaction is recorded in `account_ledgers`, generating report (eg. bank-statement) will be easier.

 The `balance` column in table `accounts` used to get balance of particular account, which is actually value of `balance` of last row in table `account_ledgers` of that particular account.
 This is to avoid querying whole rows in `account_ledgers` just to get balance of an account.

 All rows in table `account_ledgers`	 are meant to be read-only data.
 A row can only be created, update or modification should not be processed.

+>debit, credit & balance are all integers by default.

 ### Integrating with User Model
 Say, you want to get balance of currently logged in user, which might be something like this: